levizoesch/teller-sdk/README.md

 The available environments are
 `sandbox`, `development`, and `production` for your `TELLER_ENVIRONMENT`.

+The environment to use for enrolling the user's accounts.
+Valid values are `sandbox`, `development` and `production`.
+The `sandbox` environment never communicates with a real institution, it is used to create sandbox enrollments, accounts and tokens.
+The `development` environment is the same as `production` but is not billed and has a hard limit of 100 enrollments.

 ### Teller Certificates

 This package requires that you have the teller provided private key, and certificate .pem file present within your main directory.
 This is provided to you when you create a https://teller.io/ developer account.